Robert Prunty

-Robert Prunty is an American football coach.
-He is the head football coach at Hampton University, a position he has held since the 2018 season.
+Robert Prunty is an American college football coach.
+He was the head football coach at Hampton University from 2018 to 2023.

 Career

 Prunty was the head football coach for Gretna High School in Gretna, Virginia for several years.
 During his tenure, he led the program from suffering 44 consecutive losses from 1991 to 1995, to an 11–1 season in 2001.
 After his departure from Gretna, the program went on to win four state championships from 2003 to 2008.